greg-raven/Uncommon-Sense/_posts/2013-01-19-the-philosopher-hannah-arendt-once-observed-that.md

 ---
-title: 'Support the rule of law'
+title: "Support the rule of law"
 layout: post
 categories:
 - laws